Alejandro Aranda

-Alejandro Aranda (born August 11, 1994), formerly known by his stage name Scarypoolparty, is an American musician and reality television personality from Pomona, California.
+Alejandro Aranda (born August 11, 1994), also known by his stage name Scarypoolparty, is an American musician and reality television personality from Pomona, California.
 He was the runner-up on the seventeenth season of American Idol.
 Aranda's debut album, Exit Form, was released on November 22, 2019.
 His second album, Doom Hologram, was released on September 4, 2020.
 His first EP, L.A., was released in 2021.
 Aranda's third album, The Act of Forgiveness, was released in 2021.

+Aranda is currently a guitarist and vocalist in the metalcore band Seven Hours After Violet.

 Early life

 Aranda was born on August 11, 1994, in Pomona, California.

 Aranda has said that his musical influences include classical composers Ludwig van Beethoven, Johann Sebastian Bach and Frédéric Chopin, along with contemporary artists such as Dead Can Dance, Nine Inch Nails, Trent Reznor, and Slipknot.

 In 2017, Aranda won Artist of the Year with CSUN and Five of Five Entertainment.
 It was from here that he started gaining traction in the music industry.

 His American Idol audition was aired March 6, 2019.
 Aranda is the only contestant to play seven original songs in the show's history, even though producers encouraged him to play cover versions of other musicians' music.